What's On - Bathers Pavilion

 Champagne on arrival

-Signature banquet menu by head chef Air Jankatool
+Signature Thai banquet menu by executive chef Perry Hill

 Enquiry Form